iferunsewe/pokemon_api/README.md

   4. `bundle rake db:create` (this will create the database)
   4. `bundle rake db:migrate`(this will run the database migrations needed)

-This assumes you have ruby.
+This assumes you have ruby and postgres installed on your machine.

 ## Usage